bengtmartensson/IrScrutinizer/src/main/doc/README.txt

 by IRDB.
 Imported signals can be decoded, analyzed, edited, and plotted.
 A collection of IR signal can thus be assembled and edited, and finally exported in one of the many supported formats.
-In addition, the program contains the powerful IrpMaster IR-renderer, which means that almost all IR protocols known to the Internet community can be generated.
+In addition, the program contains the powerful IrpTransmogrifier IR-renderer, which means that almost all IR protocols known to the Internet community can be generated.

-Written in Java (with the exception of two (on Linux three) native libraries), most of the functionality of the program is available on every Java platform.
+Written in Java (with the exception of one (on Linux two) native libraries), most of the functionality of the program is available on every Java platform.
-The native libraries (DecodeIR and RXTX) are presently available for 32- and 64-bit versions of Windows, Linux (x86 and amd-64), and MacOsX, and can with moderate effort be compiled for other platforms.
+The native library (RXTX) is presently available for 32- and 64-bit versions of Windows, Linux (x86, amd-64, and arm), and MacOsX, and can with moderate effort be compiled for other platforms.